greylabel/mac-dev-playbook/docs/full-mac-setup.md

 # Full Mac Setup Process (macOS Ventura 13.x)

-This document describes the full process of setting up a fresh macOS installation per my particular preferences and requirements.
-It is likely overkill or divergent from your specific use case, but hopefully will serve as a helpful reference.
+This document describes the full process of setting up a fresh macOS installation per my particular preferences and requirements — hopefully will serve as a helpful reference.

 ## macOS setup
 ### macOS